Built-in Tools

 - Isolation: Runs in a WebAssembly sandbox with no direct host file system access.

-- Network Access: HTTP requests are available via
+- Network Access: HTTP requests are available through the supported Python HTTP libraries.
+Operators can restrict

 First start download